cxli233/FriendsDontLetFriends/README.md

 R code for this aRt piece can be found [here](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Scripts/Abstract_aRt.R).

+For a tutorial on how to reorder rows and columns of a heatmap, see this [markdown file](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Heatmap_tutorial.md).

 # 6. Friends Don't Let Friends Make Heatmap without Checking Outliers

 Outliers in heatmap can really change how we perceive and interpret the visualization.